jmike/naomi-docs/datatypes.md

 ## boolean

-The _boolean_ datatype matches boolean types (as well as the strings 'true', 'false', 'yes', 'no', 'on' or 'off').
+The _boolean_ datatype is meant for storing boolean values.
+It accepts booleans, as well as the strings 'true', 'false', 'yes', 'no', 'on' or 'off'.

 ### <a name="booleannullable" href="booleannullable">#</a>boolean.nullable(nullable)